Land recycling: EU

-Land recycling in Germany
+Germany

-On a smaller scale, Germany focused on limiting the amount of land conversion specifically for settling and traffic to 30 ha per day starting in 2002 as a part of the National Sustainability Strategy.
+On a smaller scale, Germany focused on limiting the amount of land conversion specifically for settlement and traffic to 30 ha per day starting in 2002 as a part of the National Sustainability Strategy.
 They also incentivized urban development and improvement by making it easier for contractors to obtain permits to develop urban areas.
 Studies were done to see the effectiveness of the implementation of this policy by looking at Stralsund.
 The city was chosen for its ability to be developed as a mostly rural part of Germany as well as for its appeal for not only younger families looking for in expensive places to settle but also for companies looking for places to develop.
-The land development of Stralsund was then monitored from 1992 to 2018, the focus of development started with industrialization of the outskirts of the town, then brownfield transformation and finally, residential development.
-Cost benefit also played a big role in the conversion of pieces of land which hadn't been in use for a long period of time like, a military property.
-As development continued, there was also compensation for interference with ecosystems and natural spaces by addition of green spaces and by planting trees.
+The land development of Stralsund was then monitored from 1992 to 2018; the focus of development started with industrialization of the outskirts of the town, then brownfield transformation and finally, residential development.

+Cost-benefit also played a big role in the conversion of pieces of land that hadn't been in use for a long period of time like a military property.
+As development continued, there was also compensation for interference with ecosystems and natural spaces by the addition of green spaces and by planting trees.
 When comparing both the old land use plan and the new land use plan, they found that the cost of the new had the potential to save 55% of costs, but ultimately there wasn't much change between the results of the old and the new land use plans.
-The application of an accelerated inner urban development plan was neither advantageous nor non-advantageous, for Stralsund, Germany, because of the previous structure of the policy.
+The application of an accelerated inner urban development plan was neither advantageous nor non-advantageous for Stralsund, Germany, because of the previous structure of the policy.
 The country of Germany also had goals to reach land degradation neutrality by 2030 by reaching its sustainable development goals specifically based on soil improvement.

 Germany has focused a lot on brownfield development as much of Europe with that including not just contaminated land but also land which was previously developed.
 The push for target amounts of recycled land stems from status quo influence with other countries development of brownfield mitigation work.
 In Leipzig, Germany improvement of land and community quality was done by creating more urban forestry.
 With increased research of the people's response to the improved brownfields generally quality of life was improved.
 Some research shows that the greenspaces though positive needed to be made more usable for improvement of quality of life.
 Mainly stakeholders have a say in the way greenspace is allocated in Germany, so there is more of a push to ensure policy matches with what is beneficial for the people who would be using greenspaces not just in Germany but in other European countries.